pedeli123/greyhawk/README.md

 This is a <em>Leaflet</em> powered "fantasy map" with geotagged "story data" compiled from a Google Sheet

 ## Project Purpose
 I'm a GM running a Mythras campaign in the Greyhawk setting.
-We love immersive storytelling so I wanted to create an interactive "story map" to geotag key encounters.
+We enjoy immersive storytelling so I wanted to create an interactive "story map" to geotag our key encounters.
+<br>So I created this software:<br>

-This software catalogues/places/references/showcases various story elements "where" they occur on a campaign map.
-(in this case, the world of Greyhawk)
+It basically catalogues/places/references/showcases various story elements "where" they occur on a campaign map. (in this case, the world of Greyhawk)

 ## Attribution
 This silly little project expands on the absolutely amazing work done by: